Description of the company’s business

 Shares in subsidiaries

-Investment in subsidiaries is assessed in accordance with the cost method.
+Investments in subsidiaries are assessed in accordance with the cost method.

-Trade debtors and other debtors are carried at face value.
+Accounts receivable and other receivables are carried at face value.

 Bank deposits include cash, bank deposits and other monetary instruments with a maturity of less than three months at the date of purchase.

-The company’s pension scheme for employees in 2015 was a defined benefit plan.
-The capitalised obligation relating to the defined benefit plan is the present value of the defined obligation at 31 December less the fair value of the plan assets, adjusted for unrecorded change in estimates.
+The capitalised obligation relating to the defined benefit plan for employees who remain in the defined benefit scheme, is the present value of the defined obligation on the balance sheet date less the fair value of the plan assets, adjusted for unrecorded change in estimates.
 The pension obligation is calculated annually by an independent actuary on the basis of a linear earnings method and expected final pay.
 The pension plan is valued at its expected fair value.
-The net book obligation includes payroll tax.
+The net book liability includes payroll tax.

-Net pension expense is included in payroll expenses and comprises pension rights earned over the period, interest charges on the estimated pension obligation, expected return on pension plan assets, the recorded effect of estimate changes and accrued payroll tax.
+Net pension expense is included in payroll expenses and comprises premiums for the defined contribution scheme and pension rights earned over the period, interest charges on the estimated pension obligation, expected return on pension plan assets, the recorded effect of estimate changes and accrued payroll tax from the defined benefit scheme.
 Payment of earned pension rights in the event of early retirement is reported as pension.